De mortuis nil nisi bonum

 In common parlance, its "Don't speak ill of the dead".
 Its disrespectful to speak ill or anything bad of the deceased because they are not able to defend themselves.

 Life in the temporal world has ended.
 Their worldly affair has ended.
-The the fate of their soul is the affair of God.
+The fate of their soul is the affair of God.
 It is history that will make an assessment or for lack of a better word, judgement for their deed to mankind.

 To Muslims, the noble act is to pray to Allah for forgiveness, mercy and protection for the deceased and grant them honourable reception.